 When the Entertainer of the Year winner is being announced, all of the nominees wait with bated breath.
 It is, after all, the night's most prestigious recognition, and from 2008 through 2015, it was partially dependent on fans' votes.
 The first year the award switched to fan voting to determine the winner, Kenny Chesney emerged on top, beating out Brad Paisley, Keith Urban, George Strait and Rascal Flatts.
 In recognition of this honor, Chesney received a 50th Anniversary Milestone Award from the ACMs in 2015.

 Reba McEntire's fiery red hair became a staple at the ACM Awards, as she hosted the ceremony many, many times throughout the years.
 She had her first stint as a host in 1986, with Mac Davis and John Schneider, then she returned in 1988, with Hank Williams Jr. In 1993, McEntire hosted with Randy Owen and George Strait, and she and Alan Jackson co-hosted in 1994 -- and then the singer hosted the awards solo from 1999-2010.
 During her last two years as host, in 2011 and 2012, McEntire co-hosted with Blake Shelton, then decided to pass the torch fully over to her fellow country star ... that is, until 2018.
-The seasoned host will return to emcee the ACMs this year.
+The seasoned host returned to emcee the ACMs that year, and is back again in 2019.

 Loretta Lynn was a massive force in paving a path for women in country -- and her efforts accumulated into an ACM Entertainer of the Year Award in 1976, the first time a female had ever won.
 Glen Campbell, Roy Clark, John Denver, Mickey Gilly and Lynn were all vying for the trophy, and when Lynn's name was announced, the audience went wild, with a standing ovation and deafening cheering.